aepks/coffee-is-a-core-value/README.md

   1. Receipt will be generated, and sent to their email.
   2. Display "Sent a receipt to [email].
 To change this address, please fill out [google form]".

+Task 5.
+Adding money to an account.

+1. A locked box with a slot will be next to the machine, along with envelopes.
+2. The user will write their name on the envelope, and include money.
+3. A manager will add it to their account.

+As a stretch goal, automating task 5 using the money input on the soda machine.

 Managerial tasks:
 1. Informing the system managers and administrators when change is running low.